 Frequency lists: A frequency list is made up of the n highest ranking words at sort position - where n can be set in the freq items menu (default is a maximum of 100).
 The sort position is defined as left/right context or left/right edge of the highlighted hit strings.
 You can specify positions inside the string or a more distant context by setting the offset value, counting right (+) or left (minus) from a standard edge or context position.
 The list header contains the corpus name and the overall number of hits in this corpus.
 If several corpora were searched at the same time, individual frequency list will be shown for each.
-The list itself shows the individual frequency of the words encountered at sort position. num is the absolute number of occurences, freq the percentage out of all hits. rel is a weighted frequency, here defined as the square of the local frequency (freq*100) divided by overall lexical frequency (from a database), times 1000.
-A word with a local og standard frequency of both 0.001 will yield a rel value of 1, a value of 900 can either mean that the word is 30 times more frequent in the local context, or that its standard frequency is 900 times lower than in the first example.
+The list itself shows the individual frequency of the words encountered at sort position. num is the absolute number of occurences, freq/conc the percentage out of all hits (i.e. the concordance), and freq/corp is the in-corpus frequency normalized to 1:100,000,000.
+The latter is shown together with a weighted frequency, freq/norm, if the rel button is used (relative frequency).
+The weighted frequency is used for ranking, so typical/interesting hits can be sorted to the top.
+This is achieved by dividing the actual frequency by a standard "lexical" frequency taken from a multi-genre mix of background corpora (itself normalized to 1:100,000).
+The precise metric is the square of the local frequency (freq/conc) divided by overall lexical frequency, times 100,000.
+A word with an in-concordance frequency of 1%, and a norm frequency of 1:10,000 will receive a ranking value of 1.
+The same goes for a 10% word with a 1:100 norm frequency or an 0.1% word with a 1:1,000,000 norm frequency.
+If a word w1 in a concordance list has a freq/norm value 900 times higher than another word w2 in the same list, this can either mean that the w1 is 30 times more frequent than w2 in the search context (because local frequencies are squared), or that the standard frequency of w1 is 900 times lower than that of w2.
 Standard frequencies are set at a minimal value of 1:10,000,000 for rare words.
 In order to compensate for spelling errors and individual proper nouns, words with only one or two occurences are frequency-punished with a factor 0.01 and 0.02 respectively.

 Info: The Info button leads to a full-sentence pop-up window, providing more context than the concordance (at least a sentence, for some corpora a paragraph), with all grammatical attributes shown (cp.
 Popup tag window).
 Also shown, at the bottom, is a reference-id from the corpus in question.
 It may contain a chunk or sentence id, and - for some corpora - source information like genre, date etc.